1234thien/OthelloBot/README.md

 # OthelloBot
-A game of Othello with a bot to play with
+A game of Othello and a bot to play with